z0al/dotfiles/README.md

 [^1]:
     This repo used to be heavily focused on NixOS, but life happens and I'm currently stuck on macOS 😔.
-    While most NixOS-specific config has been removed, the repo is still NixOS-ready and waiting for the day I switch back soon ™️ (looking at you, [Asahi Linux](https://asahilinux.org/) 👀).
+    While most NixOS-specific configurations has been removed, the repo is still NixOS-ready and waiting for the day I switch back soon ™️ (looking at you, [Asahi Linux](https://asahilinux.org/) 👀).